vippsas/vipps-login-api/vipps-login-from-phone-number-api-howitworks.md

 ---
 END_METADATA -->

-# Vipps Login from phone number: How It Works
+# How it works from mobile

 <!-- START_COMMENT -->